-1. I-Core, which is the core modular systems integration architecture.

-- 2. , which is an underlying ontology for synthesised artifacts. - I-P2, which are I-X Process Panels used to support user tasks and cooperation. - 4.
+- 1. I-Core, which is the core modular systems integration architecture. - 2. , which is an underlying ontology for synthesised artifacts. - 3.
+I-P2, which are I-X Process Panels used to support user tasks and cooperation. - 4.
 I-Plan, which is the I-X Planning System.
 This is also used within I-P2 and other applications as it provides generic facilities for supporting planning, process refinement, dynamic response to changing needs, etc. - 5.
 I-DE, which is the I-X Domain Editor.
-This is itself an I-X application but is also used to create and maintain the domain models, including especially the process models and activity specifications used throughout I-X systems. - I-Views, which are viewers for processes and products, and which are employed in other applications of I-X. I-Views can be for a wide range of modalities of interface and types of user. - 7.
+This is itself an I-X application but is also used to create and maintain the domain models, including especially the process models and activity specifications used throughout I-X systems. - 6.
+I-Views, which are viewers for processes and products, and which are employed in other applications of I-X. I-Views can be for a wide range of modalities of interface and types of user. - 7.
 I-Faces, which are underlying support utilities to allow for the creation of user interfaces, inter-agent communications and repository access. - 8.
-I-X Applications of the above threads in a variety of areas depending on our current collaborations.
-These include: - Coalition Operations (CoAX, CoSAR-TS) - Emergency and Unusual Procedure Assistance (I-Rescue) - Help Desk Support (I-Help) - Multi-Perspective Knowledge Modelling and Management (I-AKT) - Natural Language Presentations of Procedures and Plans (I-Tell) - Collaborative meeting and task support (I-Room, CoAKTinG). - 9.
-I-X Technology Transfer, including work on standards committees.
+I-X Applications, which include: - Coalition Operations (CoAX, CoSAR-TS) - Emergency and Unusual Procedure Assistance (I-Rescue) - Collaborative meeting and task support (I-Room, CoAKTinG).

-2 I-X Approach
+2 I-X Mixed-Initiative Approach

-The I-X approach involves the use of shared models for task-directed cooperation between human and computer agents who are jointly exploring (via some predefined or dynamically created process) a range of alternative options for the synthesis of one or more artifacts such as a design or a plan (termed a product).
+The I-X approach involves the use of shared models for task-directed cooperation between human and computer agents who are jointly exploring (via some predefined or dynamically created process) a range of alternative options for the synthesis of one or more artifacts such as a design, configuration or plan (termed a process product).